intel/intel-xpu-backend-for-triton/docs/build.md

 ## Dependencies

-### Drivers
+### Drivers and OneAPI Toolkit

 To build triton from source, we need to start with installing GPU drivers.
 If you're using Data Center (PVC) GPUs, please follow the instructions from [here](https://dgpu-docs.intel.com/driver/installation.html#install-steps) of your Linux distribution.
 For Intel Arc (client) GPUs, here are the [instructions](https://dgpu-docs.intel.com/driver/client/overview.html).

+We also need to install OneAPI Basekit with version > 2024.0.1.
+Please follow the instructions from [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html) to install it.

 ### Python and Virtual Environment

 Next, we install python3 and venv in our system.
-In ubuntu, follow these instructions
+For Ubuntu 22.04, follow these instructions

 ```
 sudo apt update
 sudo apt install -y python3 python3-pip python3-venv
 ```

 In other Linux distributions, you might have to follow different instructions.
+Note that python needs to 3.9 or 3.10 for other distrubutions.

 ## Build from Source